Court Suspends Thai PM Prayut From Office - UrduPoint

 Supporters of the 68-year-old leader argue that the clock on his rule began when the 2017 constitution was instituted, or even after the 2019 general election.

-If the court follows this logic, Prayut could technically continue to serve until 2025 or 2027 -- if he wins a general election which is due by March.
+If the court follows this logic, Prayut could technically continue to serve until 2025 or 2027 -- if he wins a general election due by March.

 The former army chief came to power in a military coup that ousted Yingluck Shinawatra's democratically elected government.

-He headed the junta regime for five years and continued as PM after the 2019 national elections.
+He headed the junta regime for five years and continued as prime minister after the 2019 national elections.

 The stern, blunt-speaking Prayut has found himself increasingly out of favour with voters.
 A recent opinion poll found two-thirds of respondents wanted him to vacate office immediately.